Use Case case study

 Use Case case study – UML Modelling

-The sequence diagram for the same case study will be covered in some other post as that would have made this post too long.
+The sequence diagram for the same case study will be covered in the some other post as that would have made this post too long.

 Case study description